tapis-project/documentation/source/technical/files.rst

 Overview
 ----------

-All file operations act upon *Storage* systems.
+All file operations act upon Tapis *System* resources.
 If you are unfamiliar with the Systems service, please refer to the systems_ section

 .. _systems: